yxodelia/python_point_cloud/README.md

 ## Run
-You can have a look at the help for usage
+You can have a look at the help for usage:

     python main.py -h